Party: Housewarming party

 A housewarming party may be held when a family, couple, or person moves into a new house or apartment.
 It is an occasion for the hosts to show their new home to their friends.
 Housewarming parties are typically informal and do not include any planned activities other than a tour of the new house or apartment.
 Invited family members and friends may bring gifts for the new home.

 Welcome party

 A welcome party is held for the purpose of welcoming a newcomer, such as a new club member, a new employee, or a family's new baby.

 Farewell party

-In many cultures, it is customary to throw a farewell party in honor of someone who is moving away or departing on a long trip (sometimes called a bon voyage party).
+In many cultures, it is customary to throw a farewell party in honor of someone who is moving away or departing on a long trip (often called a "going away party" and sometimes called a bon voyage party).
 Retirement parties for departing co-workers fall into this category.
 Several are described in Japan in Shusaku Endo's 1974 novel When I Whistle.